2018 FPRA Pensacola Image Awards

-It is time to start planning to enter the Pensacola FPRA Chapter’s Diamond Anniversary Year, Local Image Awards competition!
-Local Image Awards and state level Golden Image Awards celebrate excellence in public relations.
+It is time to start planning your entries for our chapter's Image Awards competition!
+Image Awards and, at the state level, Golden Image Awards celebrate excellence in public relations.
 Started in 1957, today’s Golden Image Awards have become a standard of public relations excellence and demonstrate the very best examples of innovation, planning and design.
-At local chapter level the competition is known as Image Awards.
+At the local chapter level, the competition is known as Image Awards.

 A. Public Relations Programs (contains 12 categories)

 B. Printed Tools of Public Relations (contains 8 categories)

 C. Digital Tools of Public Relations (Contains 10 categories)